San Diego Discrimination Attorney

 Unfortunately, that doesn’t make it any less real or uncomfortable for the people who experience it.
 Keep an eye out for more subtle signs of discrimination.

-Some examples of subtle discrimination in the workplace include:
+Some types of discrimination in the workplace include:

 - Grouping people into teams based on their race